Kampfader/context.kino.pub.strm/README.md

-create strm files from kino.pub addon, for kodi BibliothekI creating
+create strm files from kino.pub addon, for kodi Bibliothek